Employee Referral Incentive Program: How to Build One That Actually Works

 Employee referral programs have a well-documented diversity challenge: people tend to refer people like themselves.
 If the existing workforce is homogeneous in some dimension, a referral program relying entirely on existing employees' networks will tend to reproduce that homogeneity.
 This is a design problem, not an inevitable outcome.
 Three structural interventions address it:

 - Equal program reach across all levels.
-Ensure that all employees — not just highly-connected senior staff — have meaningful access to the referral program and feel their referrals are valued.
+Ensure that all employees — not just highly-connected senior staff — have meaningful access to the program and feel their referrals are valued.
 Active promotion across all levels reduces concentration among socially-connected senior employees.

 |

-The diversity design principle Referral programs don't inevitably undermine diversity — but they do reproduce the network characteristics of the employees who use them most.
-Deliberate design that broadens who refers and who gets referred is the difference between a referral program that helps diversity goals and one that works against them. |
+The diversity design principle Referral programs do not inevitably undermine diversity — but they do reproduce the network characteristics of the employees who use them most.
+Deliberate design that broadens who refers and who gets referred is the difference between a program that helps diversity goals and one that works against them. |

 Measuring referral program effectiveness

 A referral program without measurement is a budget item without accountability.
-The table below covers the four metrics that matter, their healthy targets, and what low performance indicates:
+The table below covers the four metrics that matter, healthy targets, and what low performance indicates:

 |